Ivan-Velickovic/docs/Hardware/Rpi3.md

 Unfortunately the provided defconfig file for the 3B+ model (`rpi_3_b_plus_defconfig`) doesn't appear to build correctly.

-In order to use tftp boot on a Raspberry PI Model 3B+, use the defconfig for the 3B (as described above), then manually change the `CONFIG_DEFAULT_DEVICE_TREE` parameter in the `.config` from:
+In order to use tftp boot on a Raspberry Pi Model 3B+, use the defconfig for the 3B (as described above), then manually change the `CONFIG_DEFAULT_DEVICE_TREE` parameter in the `.config` from:
 ```